Tom Ah Chee: Foodtown

-The grocery stores were profitable and Chee turned his mind to expansion of the business.
+The grocery stores were profitable and Ah Chee turned his mind to expansion of the business.
 Recognising that customers were beginning to prefer shopping in areas with easy parking, he expanded his stores into general groceries as well as fruit and produce.
 However available space constrained his ability to expand his existing premises.
 He investigated shopping trends in the United States, particularly the growth in supermarkets there, where shoppers could purchase a range of goods at one store.
 He took on two partners, two fellow fruiterers, and with them purchased a large 1.1 ha site on Great South Road in Ōtāhuhu where a supermarket, to his design, was built.
-The funds came from the sale of his produce shop, house and even vehicle.
-The resulting supermarket, named Foodtown and with Chee as the managing director, opened in June 1958 to huge success.
-As well as being conveniently to the growing suburb of Ōtāhuhu, it was well sited to service nearby Papatoetoe and Ōtara.
+The funds came from the sale of his produce shop, house and vehicle.
+The resulting supermarket, named Foodtown and with Ah Chee as the managing director, opened in June 1958 to huge success.
+As well as being conveniently located to the growing suburb of Ōtāhuhu, it was well sited to service nearby Papatoetoe and Ōtara.

-Chee, seeing the success of his first Foodstore, began to plan the development of more.
-Recognising more financial acumen would be required, he brought in investor Brian Picot, an experienced grocery wholesaler, and a holding company, Progressive Enterprises, was formed; Chee and Picot were managing directors.
-A second Foodtown was opened at Papakura in 1961, on a site with sufficient parking for 2,000 vehicles, and by 1973, the company, with Chee now its president, had 12 supermarkets across Auckland and a few years afterwards was employing 2,000 staff.
+Ah Chee, seeing the success of his first Foodstore, began to plan the development of more.
+Recognising more financial acumen would be required, he brought in investor Brian Picot, an experienced grocery wholesaler, and a holding company, Progressive Enterprises, was formed; Ah Chee and Picot were managing directors.
+A second Foodtown was opened at Papakura in 1961, on a site with sufficient parking for 2,000 vehicles, and by 1973, the company, with Ah Chee now its president, had 12 supermarkets across Auckland and a few years afterwards was employing 2,000 staff.
 A store in Hamilton had opened by the early 1980s.

 Georgie Pie

-Seeking to diversify their business interests, Chee and Picot investigated opening a fast food restaurant.
+Seeking to diversify their business interests, Ah Chee and Picot investigated opening a fast food restaurant.
 A pitch was made for the New Zealand franchise for McDonald's but this was unsuccessful.
 Eventually they decided on establishing their own and decided on opening Georgie Pie, which had meat pies, manufactured at Foodtown's bakeries, as its staple food.
-Chee was also partial to pies.
+Ah Chee was also partial to pies.
 A restaurant was opened in Kelston in 1977 and reportedly was the first fast food restaurant to have a drive-through.
 Within five years, another four stores had opened at various sites in Auckland.